TZYSJTU/Im2Oil/README.md

         "kernel_radius" : 5,                # ETF kernel_radius
         "ETF_iter" : 15,                    # ETF iteration number
         "background_dir" : None,            # for ETF

-In our supplementary material (PDF), we explain these hyperparameters in more detail and we show more comparisons with existing pencil drawing algorithms.
-We also offer more results of our method.
-Our Supplementary Material is available at Baidu Netdisk (百度网盘) https://pan.baidu.com/s/1ZZEmpuPXRNBPvG0WHbbPKA.
-The extraction code (提取码) is `1234`.

 # To cite our paper
 ```